“Oh noes, spares us your meanderings about style.”

-Sixteen years old, in a place I shouldn’t have been with a bunch of other people who shouldn’t have been there either, a guy I knew drawing a Metallica lightning bolt on a pillow case, another friend of mine trying to write a thrash metal song for their fledgling band.
-(Everybody had a band in the ’80s, for five whole minutes.)
+Sixteen years old, in a place I shouldn’t have been with a bunch of other people who shouldn’t have been there either, call it a gathering of wayward youth, a guy I knew drawing a Metallica lightning bolt on a pillowcase (perfectly that he then but back on the pillow and made the bed up over), another friend of mine trying to write a thrash metal song for their fledgling band.
 I said, “I can write a metal song.
 I can write anything.”
-It was something like… When the chimes of midnight darkness ring and the demons of your reality sing, you’ll see the wisdom evil brings…When you’re going so fast that you’re falling behind, it’s dog eat dog, be cruel to be kind… I don’t have a copy of it, that’s from memory, I gave the song to them, they used it, once, I think.
-It was ridiculous but the point was, if they wanted a metal song, I could write a metal song.
+It was something like… When the chimes of midnight darkness ring and the demons of your reality sing, you’ll see the wisdom evil brings…When you’re going so fast that you’re falling behind, it’s dog eat dog, be cruel to be kind… I don’t have a copy of it, that’s from memory.
+It was ridiculous but the point was, if he (Joey) wanted a metal song, I could write a metal song.

 ( and I know it’s not the best lyric but I wonder if I could write a metal song now, there is your assignment, go write a metal song today. ) I pay attention.
 I never stop learning.
 I could always do this, I could always write.
 I can always write.
 Watch your tense.